Most Expensive Phoenix Neighborhoods

 Phoenix is a popular destination for single career-starters.
 One thing that you will notice when you are out and about town is that there is a large population of people who are young, single, educated, and upwardly-mobile career starters out at restaurants, listening to live music, and enjoying other activities.
 They are a real visible part of the culture of Phoenix.
 This makes Phoenix a good place to live for young professionals.
 With so many people in this demographic, Phoenix presents many opportunities for single professionals to enjoy themselves, socialize, and to create lasting relationships.

-In terms of college education, Phoenix is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.49% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Phoenix is somewhat higher than in the average US city of 21.84%: 26.49% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Phoenix in 2010 was $24,057, which is upper middle income relative to Arizona, and middle income relative to the rest of the US.
 This equates to an annual income of $96,228 for a family of four.
 However, Phoenix contains both very wealthy and poor people as well.